irdest/irdest/clients/android/README.md

 ### Chat view and chat list view

-One of the main abilities of the qaul app is a chat.
+One of the main abilities of the [Irdest](https://irde.st) app is a chat.
 There are already fragment layout XML files for the actual chat view, and the chat list view, but none of that is working.